DamengRandom/tipify/concepts.md

 ### Recall some concepts knowledge

+1. <strong>Redux Thunk (RT)</strong>

-1. Redux Thunk (RT): its a middleware like redux-sage which is used for handling action creator asynchronously !!!
+-- its a middleware like redux-sage which is used for handling action creator asynchronously !!!

-One word: waiting for API request is done, then trigger dispatch action to put latest state data into reducer !!!
+-- One word: waiting for API request is done, then trigger dispatch action to put latest state data into reducer !!!

 Classic Example: